SimSimiDeveloper/SmallTalk-API/README.md

  ```
 #### Response Control Options

 - `country` : Country filter for conversation sets.
-For languages that are spoken in multiple countries, such as English or Spanish, you can limit your response candidates to conversation sets created in a specific countries. ([ISO-3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) 국가코드를 10개까지 열거할 수 있음, 미지정시 모든 국가를 대상으로 함.)
+For languages that are spoken in multiple countries, such as English or Spanish, you can limit your response candidates to conversation sets created in a specific countries. ([ISO-3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) You can list up to 10 country codes, if not specified, all countries are targeted.)

 - `atext_bad_prob_max`, `qtext_bad_prob_max`, `talkset_bad_prob_max` : Maximum probability of bad words in a sentence.
 It is used to suppress bad language in chatbot responses.
 In many cases, it is sufficient to appropriately adjust the maximum bad word probability of the response sentence (`atext_bad_prob_max`), and the bad word probability of the question sentence and the dialogue set. (`qtext_bad_prob_max`) (`talkset_bad_prob_max`)You can control more conservatively by specifying additionally.
 The probability of bad words in the dialogue set is determined by combining the question sentence and the answer sentence as a single sentence.
 The probability value with one decimal place (0.0 ~ 1.0, default value 1.0 if not specified)